Arts 4 Dementia Best Practice Conference 2019

 “We should value the arts for not only bringing meaning and dignity to our lives, but for their power to improve the nation’s health and wellbeing.
 It’s scientifically proven.
 Access to the arts and social activities improves people’s mental and physical health.
 It makes us happier and healthier,” he declared at the Social Prescribing Conference and World Dementia Council summit, highlighting A4D’s programme at Southbank National Poetry Library as an effective intervention.

-Arts 4 Dementia Best Practice Conference, ‘Towards Social Prescribing (Arts & Heritage) for Dementia’
+A4D Best Practice Conference, ‘Towards Social Prescribing (Arts & Heritage) for Dementia’

 The Wellcome Collection, 215 Euston Road, London NW1 2BE.

 Arts 4 Dementia (A4D) is to hold the first UK conference on social prescribing for dementia, with a key policy debate and presentations by leaders in music and the arts for dementia, health and social care.